flashbots/flashbots-docs/docs/flashbots-core/miners/how-it-works.md

 The MEV-Geth proof of concept does not provide any finality guarantees.
 We expect the solution to this problem to require post-trade execution privacy through private chain state or strong economic infeasibility.
 The design of a system with strong finality is the second core objective of the MEV-Geth research effort.

+### MEV-Geth ###

+MEV-Geth is a fork of go-ethereum.
+Miners can start mining MEV blocks by running MEV-Geth, or by implementing their own fork that matches the specification.
+We issue and maintain [releases](https://github.com/flashbots/mev-geth/releases) for the recommended configuration for the current and immediately prior versions of geth.

+At this stage, we recommend only receiving bundles via a relay, to prevent abuse via denial-of-service attacks.
+We have [implemented](https://github.com/flashbots/mev-relay) and currently run such relay.
+This relay performs basic rate limiting and miner profitability checks, but does otherwise not interfere with submitted bundles in any way, and is open for everybody to participate.

+Access the mev-geth repository [here](https://github.com/flashbots/mev-geth).

 ### How it works

 MEV-Geth introduces the concepts of "searchers", "transaction bundles", and "block template" to Ethereum.
 Effectively, MEV-Geth provides a way for miners to delegate the task of finding and ordering transactions to third parties called "searchers".
 These searchers compete with each other to find the most profitable ordering and bid for its inclusion in the next block using a standardized template called a "transaction bundle".
 These bundles are evaluated in a sealed-bid auction hosted by miners to produce a "block template" which holds the [information about transaction order required to begin mining](https://ethereum.stackexchange.com/questions/268/ethereum-block-architecture).